For most people, the phrase 'beach holiday' tends to bring a rather exotic location to mind.

 A place so renowned for its natural beauty that it has its own National Park, Pembrokeshire is one of the UK's must-see locations.

-Although a small location, the quaint and quiet charm of this Welsh fishing village is what gives it its appeal; with just a handful of local pubs and not much else, it’s the place to head to for some real relaxation and reflection.
+Although a small location, the quaint and quiet charm of this Welsh fishing village is what gives it its appeal; with just a handful of local pubs and not much else, it's the place to head to for some absolute relaxation and reflection.

-The next time you’re thinking of booking two weeks on a beach, why not choose one of our very own?
-With many websites offering great deals on travel, the chances are, you won’t regret it.
+The next time you're thinking of booking two weeks on a beach, why not choose one of our very own?

 ________